Policies & Regulations - Student Organization Administration Policy

 Recognition requirements apply to all student organizations.
 The University of Maine provides for two types of recognition: recognition and direct-funded certification.
 A third provision is made for those organizations choosing not be recognized as noted below in section I.

 Recognition will be administered by and through a two-step process.
-It will be the responsibility of UMaine (specifically the Division of Student Affairs) to pre-approve groups seeking recognition from student government.
+It will be the responsibility of UMaine (specifically the Division of Student Life) to pre-approve groups seeking recognition from student government.
 Groups seeking recognition status must submit their application/documentation first to the Director of Campus Activities and Student Engagement.
 After approval from the Director or his/her designee, the organization’s application/documentation will be forwarded to the appropriate student government for its review.
 Approval is needed from both the Director and appropriate student government in order for a student organization to become a UMaine recognized student organization.
 Otherwise, the group, although including UMaine students, is not acting under the auspices of the University of Maine or student government.

 Student government in this document refers to UMaine Student Government, Inc., Graduate Student Government, and/or any other applicable student government.